Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Partially

-Google Gemini is the AI assistant built directly into Android.
-Unlike other AI apps, Gemini connects to your Gmail, Google Calendar, Google Maps, and Google Photos — meaning it actually knows your schedule, your emails, and your saved places.
+Google Gemini is the AI assistant built directly into Android, and through 2026 it is fully taking over from the old Google Assistant as the default on most phones.
+Unlike standalone AI apps, Gemini connects to your Gmail, Calendar, Maps, and Photos — so it actually knows your schedule, your emails, and your saved places.
+The app now runs on the Gemini 3.5 family, with Gemini 3.5 Flash as the free default and the more powerful Gemini 3.5 Pro on the paid Google AI Pro plan.

 Why it stands out:

-• Deep Android integration — asks Gemini to add a calendar event and it does it
+- Deep Android integration — ask it to add a calendar event and it just does it

-• Works inside YouTube, Google Docs, and Gmail on mobile
+- Works inside YouTube, Google Docs, Gmail, and increasingly across Maps

 3. Perplexity AI — Best for Research and Fact-Checking